Sourcing Sustainable Office Furniture

 - ISO 20400 standard which provides guidance to organisations on integrating sustainability into their procurement practice and which will become an integral part of ISO 14001 on Environmental management systems

 But none of this is enough to reduce the huge amount of furniture ending up in landfill.
 Our goal is to move towards a circular economy which is regenerative and protects finite resources.

-Download our sustainable procurement white paper (on the right hand side) to find out about sourcing sustainable office furniture in the UK.
+Download our sustainable procurement white paper to find out about sourcing sustainable office furniture in the UK and beyond.

 If you would like a virtual presentation on sustainable furniture procurement from our expert team then email firstname.lastname@example.org to arrange a convenient time